-We are working as part of and in association with the Devon Ash Dieback Resilience Forum convened by Devon County Council as part of a joined up approach to the disease.
-We will be open to sharing information gathered where it is requested and keep up to date with the latest advice and assistance provided by other Local Authorities as well as DEFRA, National Tree Safety Group, Forestry Commission, Forest Research, Arboriculture Association, The Tree Council and any other recognised industry bodies.
+We are working as part of and in association with the Devon Ash Dieback Resilience Forum.
+This was convened by Devon County Council as part of a joined up approach to the disease.
+We will be open to sharing information gathered where it is requested.
+We will keep up to date with the latest advice and assistance provided by other parties:

 Who is responsible for diseased trees?

 Tree owners have a legal duty to maintain their trees in a reasonably safe condition.
 Exeter City Council is not responsible for the management of privately owned trees.
-If you feel that a tree on private land is dangerous please follow the advice in the link below:
+If you feel that a tree on private land is dangerous please follow the advice from the Arboricultural Association.

-To report ash dieback for trees that are not owned by Exeter City Council, please report your findings to Forest Research using the Tree Alert link: https://treealert.forestresearch.gov.uk/
+To report ash dieback for trees that are not owned by us, please report your findings to Forest Research using the Tree Alert website

 Further information can be obtained from